EU halts Palestine aid as Israel cuts Gaza off

 And his declaration came shortly after the Israeli defence minister announced a "complete siege" on Gaza's 2.3m people, by stopping their water, food, and electricity supplies.

-Várhelyi also spoke out as the Israeli Air Force was tweeting images of whole apartment blocks in Gaza being bombed to the ground, while the Palestinian militant group Hamas continue to fire rockets at Israel.
+Várhelyi also spoke out as the Israeli Air Force was tweeting images of whole apartment blocks in Gaza being bombed to the ground, while the Palestinian militant group Hamas continued to fire rockets at Israel.

 At least 700 Israelis were killed by Hamas fighters on Saturday in the worst escalation in 50 years in the Arab-Israeli conflict.